ministryofjustice/opg-sirius-api-gateway/techdebt.md

 - Use lookup patter for account numbers everywhere `${lookup(local.accounts, "opg-sirius-development")`
 - Tag all resources
 - Move subnets into module as we'll always be using the same ones
+- Move make zip into module and ask for path only
 - create security group
 - Add README for module